claytonjwong/feedback/README.md

 #### Focus on Change from the Inside-Out

 Simply acknowledge the pattern that everyone already sees, and be clear you're trying hard to change.

+## Relationship Triggers (and the challenge of WE)

+We are more often triggered by the relationship we have with the person providing the feedback than the feedback itself.
+Relationship triggers are the most common blockers for productive feedback conversations.
+We dismiss feedback from givers with no credibility or bad intentions.

+The feedback giver thinks the feedback receiver is the problem and the feedback receiver thinks the feedback giver is the problem; however, the problem is often the result of differences and incompatibilities within a relationship system, ie. "we" = "you" + "me".

+**Questions to consider as an open-minded feedback receiver:**
+* What makes receiving feedback from "them" so hard?
+* What might I learn from this feedback regardless of who is providing it?

+### Relationship Triggers Create Switchtrack Conversations (Don't Switchtrack)

+Often feedback receivers listen long enough only to reply with feedback given in return; thus we have two feedback givers and zero feedback receivers when we switchtrack and this defeats the purpose of feedback entirely.

+### 3 Relationship Triggers

+1. What We Think About Them
+   * If we think well about someone, their feedback is "pre-approved"; otherwise their feedback is "pre-disqualified."
+Once we disqualify the feedback, we immediately reject the substance of the feedback.
+   * If we don't want to be like the feedback giver, why would we listen to their "advice"?
+2. Their Credibility (they don't know what they're talking about)
+   * We can still benefit from "newcomers" with a different perspective
+3. Trust: Their Motives Are Suspect
+    * If we don't trust the feedback giver, we can treat trust and feedback content as separate topics to openly explore what might make sense about the feedback

+**Want to Fast-Track Your Growth?**

+Go directly to the folks you have the most difficult time with and ask them for feedback about what we are doing which is making the situation worse.
+They will most certainly tell us since their honesty mirrors can provide us with feedback we can use to growth.

+### How We Feel Treated By Them

+**3 relationship interests which are often caught by feedback:**

+1. **Appreciation:** Do they see our efforts and successes?
+   * Not feeling appreciated can leave us off-balance
+2. **Autonomy:** Are we given appropriate space and control?
+    * It is helpful to realize when we are trigged by being told what to do
+3. **Acceptance:** Do they respect or accept who we are (now)?
+    * It is hard to accept feedback from folks who don't accept us the way we are now

+### Relationship Triggers: What helps?

+1. Separate Topics as Separate Discussions
+    * Talk about one thing at a time (don't switchtrack)
+2. When we receive coaching feedback, ask:
+    * Is this feedback to help me grow/improve or is this feedback raising an important relationship issue which has been upsetting the feedback giver?